KyleTelfer/Physics_with_Perceptual_Containers/ROADMAP.md

 ## Current State

-The repository is organized into several key directories, each focusing on a specific aspect of the **Volume Interaction Framework**.
+The repository is organized into several key directories, each focusing on a specific aspect of the **Container Interaction Framework**.
 Below is a summary of the current state of each directory:

 ### Framework Overview
 - **Status**: The core principles and 5-step interaction process are well-defined.
 A comedic example (old married couple) has been added to illustrate the concept.